Artemmkin/codedeploy-terraform/README.md

   then the name of the created bucket is `codedeploydemo-734`.
 Save this bucket name, you will upload the sample application revision to that bucket.

 4. Change directory into `sample-app`.
-And run the following command to create application revision and upload it to S3 bucket (make sure to change the name of the bucket).
+And run the following command to create application revision and upload it to S3 bucket (make sure to change the name of the bucket [and region if you changed it in terraform]).

   ```
   $ cd sample-app
-  $ aws deploy push \
+  $ aws --region eu-west-1 deploy push \
       --application-name Sample_App \
       --s3-location s3://codedeploydemo-734/SampleApp.zip
   ```
-  This command won't work if your current aws cli is not configured to work with the region specified in terraform.
-If it doesn't work make sure that default region in you aws configuration file is the same as the one specified in terraform.

   This command bundles the files from the current directory into a single archive file named SampleApp.zip, uploads the revision to the `codedeploydemo-734` bucket, and registers information with AWS CodeDeploy about the uploaded revision.

-5. Create a deployment (make sure to change the name of the bucket):
+5. Create a deployment (make sure to change the name of the bucket [and region if you changed it in terraform]):

   ```
-  $ aws deploy create-deployment \
+  $ aws --region eu-west-1 deploy create-deployment \
       --application-name Sample_App \
       --deployment-config-name CodeDeployDefault.OneAtATime \
       --deployment-group-name Sample_DepGroup \
       --s3-location bucket=codedeploydemo-734,bundleType=zip,key=SampleApp.zip
   ```

 6. Access the Sample application by instace's public IP.
 Get the instance's public IP from terraform output and put it in your browser.